TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/smbus/target/smbus_target/README.md

 ## Example Summary

 This example implements an SMBus target using the MSPM0 SMBus software library.
-This example will respond to a variety of SMBus commands to an SMBus target (see smb_controller00_all_protocols).
+This example will respond to a variety of SMBus commands sent by a SMBus controller (see smb_controller00_all_protocols).

 ## Peripherals & Pin Assignments